tumugi/tumugi-plugin-command/README.md

 end
 ```

-- Run command and save STDOUT into file
+- Run command and save all outputs to STDOUT into file

 ```rb
 task :task1, type: :command do